With centuries of history behind it and notoriously strict concert conventions, classical music often comes across as a humourless endeavour.

 Pianist James Rhodes doesn't try to be funny, he just is.

-You don't go through something like that without learning a thing or two about the human condition, and fortunately for us, Rhodes is a keen observer.
+You don't go through all of that without learning a thing or two about the human condition, and fortunately for us, Rhodes is a keen observer.
 He's not a misanthrope, exactly, but let's just say he has perfected the cyber-eyeroll.

 For generations to come, tenors everywhere will open their mouths hoping the sound of Luciano Pavarotti's voice will pour out.
 He produced that perfect, ringing tone seemingly without effort.